We post new recipes and tips regularly each week, so keep updated and don’t forget share your food with us!#whatdadcooked

-I set off looking for ‘niche’, as in ‘weird and gross’ – Chinatown has plenty: there’s sour chicken claws, fresh chicken gizzards, pig intestine, pig’s ears, duck’s tongues, tins of abalone, pickled sea cucumber – the list goes on and on…
+I set off looking for ‘niche’, in a ‘weird and gross’ way – Chinatown has plenty: there’s sour chicken claws, fresh chicken gizzards, pig intestine, pig’s ears, duck’s tongues, tins of abalone, pickled sea cucumber – the list goes on and on…

 I also explored for other niche foods and found many weird and wonderful things.
 There were thousand-year-old eggs, handmade dumplings, whiffy durian and giant jackfruit.
 I watched Hong Kong egglets being made, I found boxes of fresh water chestnuts, watched live eels in tanks, counted endless varieties of fish balls and marveled at the lotus seeds, ginko nuts and tapioca pearls.
 And then there was the especially wonderful crispy duck – otherwise known as roast duck or Peking duck.

-Recce completed, I headed home – but before leaving, I stopped at a restaurant to take away some of Chinatown’s famous duck.
-The thought occurred that I could also do some first-hand research into the ‘gross’ side of ‘niche’ and add a few of the more anatomical offerings under the racks to my order.
+Recce completed, I headed home – but before leaving, I stopped at a restaurant to order some of Chinatown’s famous duck as a takeaway.
+The thought occurred that I could also do some first-hand research into the ‘gross’ side of ‘niche’ and order a few of the more anatomical offerings under the racks.

 ‘Can I have half a duck,’ I started, waving my hand down in a slicing motion to indicate a duck cut in half, ‘also half a cuttlefish and half a roast pork.’
 Still slicing my hand up and down.